 US LABOR MIGRATION: POLITICS AND POLICY:

-Attorney Daniel Costa, director of Immigration Law and Policy Research at the Economic Policy Institute, will discuss “U.S. Labor Migration: Politics and Policy” at 6 p.m. in Ives Concert Hall in White Hall on the WCSU Midtown campus, 181 White St. in Danbury.
+Attorney Daniel Costa, director of Immigration Law and Policy Research at the Economic Policy Institute, discussed “U.S. Labor Migration: Politics and Policy” in Ives Concert Hall in White Hall on the WCSU Midtown campus, 181 White St. in Danbury.
 Labor migration — the movement of persons from one country to another for the purposes of employment — is a complex and often controversial issue in most countries.
 Costa will offer a background on the basics of the U.S. labor migration systems, including the various pathways through which migrants enter the U.S. labor market, and explore key themes within the context of what a fair immigration system should look like.
 The talk will be free and the public is invited.
 It is funded by a grant from The Macricostas Family Arts & Sciences Endowed Speaker Series.
 For more information, visit www.wcsu.edu/news/2017/10/19/macricostas-lectures-bring-immigration-and-greek-history-to-wcsu/.

 WCSU InterCultural Affairs